COVID-19 Coronavirus Information from the City of King City

 Resources For Business

-For information and resources for business, please go to the following links.
+For information and resources for business, click here.
 This page provides information about resources for businesses affected by COVID-19.
+Learn more about resources for business.

 Questions for Us